harrisont/fastbuild-vscode/README.md

 * Support the `_WORKING_DIR_` built in variable ([docs](https://www.fastbuild.org/docs/syntaxguide.html#builtin)).
 * Support `#if` / `#else` / `#endif` ([docs](https://www.fastbuild.org/docs/syntaxguide.html#if)).
 * Support `#define` / `#undef` ([docs](https://www.fastbuild.org/docs/syntaxguide.html#define)).
-* Fix bug where the hover extends to the end of the line when the RHS is another variable directly, and not a string template (e.g. `.MyVarCopy = .MyVar // Comment`).
-See `TODO: determine the end` in `server/src/fbuild-grammar.ne`.